 Varies; smooth, veined, waxy, cupped, heavily puckered, ruffled, or curled and twisted.
 Choose from a wide variety of hosta leaf colors, patterns and shapes:

-- Hues from apple green to dark spruce, sunny yellow and glaucous blue
+- Hues from apple green to dark spruce, sunny yellow and grayish-blue

-- A diversity of variegations with white or golden edges or centers
+- Variegations with white or golden edges or centers

 - Shapes from long and narrow to wide and heart shaped

 When to plant:

-Spring, as new shoots appear, is a good time to plant hostas or divide and transplant established clumps.
+Spring, when new shoots appear, is a good time to plant hostas or divide and transplant established clumps.
 However, early fall is also an option, especially if you want your plants to look more established come spring.

 Where to plant:

 Generally, hostas prefer to be out of direct sunlight.
 Most will tolerate morning sun, but need shade during the hottest part of the day to look their best.
-Blue, green and variegated hostas thrive in deep shade, while yellow and gold hostas need more light to bring out their colors.
-Hostas are often planted beneath trees, but keep in mind that they don’t like competition from shallow rooted trees.
+Hostas are often planted beneath trees, but keep in mind that they don’t like competition from shallow-rooted trees.

 How to plant:

-Hostas grown in a good loamy soil enriched with organic matter such as compost produce the most luxuriant foliage.
+Hostas grown in a good loamy soil that is enriched with organic matter, such as compost, produce the best foliage.

 It often takes four to five years for plants to mature, and division usually isn't necessary before this time.
 When dividing hostas in spring, wait for the "eyes" to pop out from the soil so you can distinguish how many there are and where to make a cut.
 If you divide in fall, make sure you give the roots enough time to reestablish before cold weather.

 Deer devour hostas; regular use of different repellents can help, or install deer fencing.(Learn more about how to keep deer away.)